By Abby Vinas

 Our line of vegan skincare routines are designed to suit your unique skin type to help you better treat breakouts, or simply even out or brighten your complexion.

 What’s more, our selection of skin routine products are carefully constructed with 100% vegan, cruelty-free, paraben-free, and sulfate-free ingredients so you can feel great about your skin routine, and look great, too.
-Each of our products uses our signature Floralux® complex—an improved chlorophyll formula that’s designed to nourish the skin while fighting off acne-causing bacterias.
+Each of our products uses our signature Floralux® complex—an improved chlorophyll formula that’s designed to nourish the skin while fighting off acne-causing bacteria.

 - There are two main types of acne: non-inflammatory and inflammatory.